dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 ~~~~~
 {: #fig-multi-homed-client title="Multi-Homed DOTS Client"}

-DOTS Relays may be either server-side or client-side.
-A DOTS server side
+DOTS Relays may be either server-side or client-side, or both.
+A DOTS
-relay is associated with the same entity.
-A relay will terminate multiple
+server-side relay belongs to the entity owning the DOTS server.
+A relay will
-discrete client connections as if it were a server and may aggregate these
+terminate multiple discrete client connections as if it were a server and may
-into a single ({{fig-client-side-relay-agg}}) or multiple DOTS signaling
+aggregate these into a single ({{fig-client-side-relay-agg}}) or multiple DOTS
-sessions ({{fig-client-side-relay-no-agg}} depending upon locally applied
+signaling sessions ({{fig-client-side-relay-no-agg}}) depending upon locally
-policy.
-A relay will function as a server to its downstream clients and as a
+applied policy.
+A relay will function as a server to its downstream clients and
-client to its upstream peers.
-The relationship between the relay and its
+as a client to its upstream peers.
+Aside from the exceptions discussed in
-upstream peers is opaque to the relayed clients.An example scenario is for an
-enterprise to have deployed multiple DOTS capable devices which are able to
-signal intra-domain using TCP on un-congested links to a relay which may then
-transform these to a UDP transport inter-domain where connection oriented
-transports may degrade.
-The relationship between the relay and its upstream
+{{relayed-signaling}} below, The relationship between the relay and its upstream
 peers is opaque to the relayed clients.
+An example scenario is for an enterprise
+to have deployed multiple DOTS capable devices which are able to signal
+intra-domain using TCP [RFC0793] on un-congested links to a relay which may then
+transform these to a UDP [RFC0768] transport inter-domain where connection
+oriented transports may degrader; this applies to the signal channel only, as
+the data channel requires a connection-oriented transport.
+The relationship
+between the relay and its upstream peers is opaque to the relayed clients.

 ~~~~~
    +---+